stefgmz/standford-cs224w-ML_w_graphs/README.md

 My solutions to the notebooks and homeworks from the course
-CS224W: Machine Learning with Graphs (Standford).
+CS224W: Machine Learning with Graphs (Stanford / Fall 2021).